-Meet The Expert
+Meet the Expert

 Start Using Retinol

 Let's get right into the thick of it, shall we?
 Talakoub says the single most effective skincare ingredient for getting rid of wrinkles is none other than retinol, so there's a good reason it's dominated the skincare market as of late.
-Retinol itself is a derivative of vitamin A. According to Renée Rouleau, "It can stimulate the metabolism of skin cells and encourage collagen production."
+Retinol itself is a derivative of vitamin A. According to Rouleau, "It can stimulate the metabolism of skin cells and encourage collagen production."
 Collagen is what makes the skin look plump and smooth.
 Generally speaking, the less collagen in your skin, the more wrinkles and lines you'll have.
-"Retinol can be absorbed within the skin and, when combined with certain enzymes, it's converted into tretinoin (the acid form of vitamin A, also known as retinoic acid).
+"Retinol can be absorbed within the skin, and, when combined with certain enzymes, it's converted into tretinoin (the acid form of vitamin A, also known as retinoic acid).
 Using a well-formulated and stable product with retinol will visibly reduce the appearance of sun damage, brown spots, lines, wrinkles, and large pores.
-Its magic is in its ability to resurface the skin's texture for a smoother, more even-toned look."
+Its magic is in its ability to resurface the skin's texture for a smoother, more even-toned look," adds Rouleau.

 Moisturize Your Under-Eye Area

-Seal in Hydration with an Oil
+Seal in Hydration With an Oil